 Depending on your grass type, fescue or Bermuda grass for example, your lawn my not be too happy under the current heat wave we’re experiencing.
-Especially fescue lawns.
+Turf diseases is common especially in fescue lawns.
 Bermuda takes the heat and humidity better.
 Another factor is humidity which leads to turf disease.
 Heat and humidity combined greatly increases the likelihood for issues.
 Currently Brown Patch is very prevalent here in the Tennessee valley.
 Some lawns are more susceptible than others.
 Factors like irrigation and improper fertilizing play a role too.

 Lawn disease/fungus really can not be controlled, only managed.
 Treatments are usually not cheap.
 Some products I endorse are Headway and Heritage fungicide.
 Both from the same family of chemistry.
 Usually starting around mid late May here in the south east is best to prepare for an application.
 Then it’s best to switch to a different chemistry like Eagle fungicide.
 Best to water these applications in, as they work within the soil to help mitigate and manage the disease/fungus.